alwx/status-doc-experiment/resources/references/status/command/name.md

 The name of your command.
 Should consist of letters and digits.
-Special symbols are allowed (except `/` and `@`), but it's not recommended to use them because users can execute commands by typing their names manually.
+Special symbols are allowed (except `/` and `@`), but it's not recommended to use them — users can execute commands by typing their names manually, thus it makes sense to make names as simple as possible.

 ## Good names